 Thoughts, hide this inner state, which exists beyond the mind, just like clouds hide the sun.

 It is not so simple to explain this emptiness – inner silence in words.
 The mind does not participate in this experience, actually, it is a condition that it slows down or stops its activity, so how can the mind explain something it cannot experience?
 Words can only point the direction, give an approximate understanding and use comparisons.
 The best way to know and realize what Emptiness – Silence – Nonduality means is to experience it.

 At first, when thoughts calm down for just a split second, the experience of inner emptiness – inner silence – bliss is short, irregular and rare, but as your ability to silence your mind grows, the depth, duration and frequency grows.
-Well-advanced people can even live in this sense of inner peace, inner silence and blissful emptiness, even while living their day-to-day life.
-This inner experience turns into a habit, and becomes their usual everyday consciousness, without interfering with their day-to-day life, work, activities and relationships with other people.
+Well-advanced people can even live in this state of inner peace and inner silence, even while living their day-to-day life.

 This inner experience can turn into a habit, and become the usual everyday consciousness.
 One can then live in this state while living his or her day-to-day life, working, interacting with people and carrying out tasks.

 When you strengthen your concentration power and learn to calm down the restless activity of your mind through meditation, little by little, as your ability to silence your mind grows, you will experience the bliss, happiness, inner peace and nonduality that comes through inner silence – emptiness.

 Do you allow other people to transfer their stress and lack of peace to you?
 Do you allow negative thoughts, emotions and memories to make you stressed and unhappy?
 Learn how to let go and be free and happy.